2000 – 2010

 The local churches in Russia participating in the campaigns were to be supplied with these 100-page evangelism books.
 Church volunteers would personally meet people calling in and requesting the book.

-Megacity campaigns were becoming a reality
+Mega City Campaigns were becoming a reality

 Church volunteers were trained.
 Campaign books were printed, and media outlets were lined up.
 A new voice to reach the unsaved multitudes was coming together.